Flood Advisory issued for Jackson by NWS - News Break

 Flood Advisory issued for Jackson by NWS

-Effective: 2021-07-09 09:09:00 CDT Expires: 2021-07-09 12:15:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Flood Advisory means river or stream flows are elevated, or ponding of water in urban or other areas is occurring or is imminent.
-Excessive runoff from heavy rainfall will cause flooding of small creeks and streams, country roads, farmland, and other low lying spots.
-Please report flooding to your local law enforcement agency when you can do so safely.
-Target Area: Jackson The National Weather Service in League City has issued a * Flood Advisory for Northwestern Jackson County in south central Texas South Central Colorado County in southeastern Texas * Until 1215 PM CDT. * At 1111 AM CDT, Doppler radar indicated heavy rain.
-Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 1 and 2 inches of rain have fallen.
-Some locations that will experience flooding include Morales.alerts.weather.gov
+Effective: 2021-07-09 12:02:00 CDT Expires: 2021-07-11 08:24:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Flood Advisory means river or stream flows are elevated, or ponding of water in urban or other areas is occurring or is imminent.
+Turn around, don`t drown when encountering flooded roads.
+Most flood deaths occur in vehicles.
+Target Area: Jackson The National Weather Service in League City has issued a * Flood Advisory for Jackson County in south central Texas Southwestern Matagorda County in southeastern Texas Southwestern Wharton County in southeastern Texas * Until 930 PM CDT. * At 624 PM CDT, Local media reported street flooding following heavy rain in the advisory area due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly.
+Between 2 and 5 inches of rain have fallen in the past 24 hours, with recent rain rates of 1 to 3 inches per hour seen.
+Some locations that will experience flooding include Palacios, Ganado, La Ward, Lolita, Blessing, Lake Texana Dam, Louise, Cordele and Morales.
+Additional light to moderate rainfall of 1 inch is expected over the area over the next few hours.
+This additional rain will slow or prevent improvement in any minor flooding.
+Additionally, further heavy rain in the region is anticipated later tonight.alerts.weather.gov

 Comments / 0